munkychop/bullet/README.md

     Bullet.events

 Used for getting a reference to message strings that have been explicitly defined within the 'events' object, usually via the `addEvent` method.
-*This property becomes most important when strict mode is enabled*
+*This property becomes most important when strict mode is enabled.*

 **Example usage:**